 A1.
 PRESERVATION + INNOVATION: MORE ON KINSTON INNOVATION.
 Do you have more questions for Stephen, Cary and Tony about their work in Kinston and how you can do it in your town?
-Get the nuts and bolts of their stories in smaller setting and get the opportunity to ask Stephen Hill, Cary Joshi and Tony Sears (Blockade Runner Resort Meeting Room)
+Get the nuts and bolts of their stories in a smaller setting and get the answers to your questions from Stephen Hill, Cary Joshi and Tony Sears (Blockade Runner Resort Meeting Room)

 D1.
-OUR DIVERSE ARCHITECTURAL HISTORY: African American Builders and Architects after the Civil War.
+OUR DIVERSE ARCHITECTURAL HISTORY: AFRICAN AMERICAN BUILDERS AND ARCHITECTS AFTER THE CIVIL WAR.
 Historian Cynthia Brown will discuss her discoveries researching the history of Wilmington’s historic St. Stephen Church, highlighting the specific work and collaborative efforts of African American builders and artisans who designed and constructed the church.
-Architectural Historian Catherine Bishir will share her most recent research on African American builders active in North Carolina after the Civil War.
-This work in progress explores how individual artisans navigated changing circumstances between emancipation and the Great Depression—the opportunities and obstacles they faced through varying racial and political landscapes.
+Architectural historian Catherine Bishir will share her current research on postwar African American builders, featuring findings collected for the biographical dictionary website at North Carolina State University Libraries, ncarchitects.lib.ncsu.edu, and exploring how individual artisans navigated the opportunities and obstacles they faced from Emancipation to the Great Depression.
 (Blockade Runner Resort Meeting Room)

 3:30-4:30pm: CONCURRENT SESSIONS (in various meeting rooms within Blockade Runner Resort)

 B2.
-NETWORKING FOR COMMISSIONS: I NEED TO ENGAGE AN ELECTED OFFICIAL ABOUT A PRESERVATION ISSUE, HOW DO I DO IT?
-A step by step guide on how to work with elected bodies and advocate for historic preservation presented by Preservation advocacy expert Esther Hall.
-Share her playbook and tradesecrets Hear how Ester Sussessfully advocacy campaign for historic preservation as part of the local and statewide elected officials in Raleigh.
+TRANING FOR COMMISSIONS: I NEED TO WORK WITH ELECTED OFFICIALS…HELP!
+A step by step guide on how to work with elected bodies and advocate for historic preservation presented by historic preservation expert and National Trust consultant Esther Hall.
+Esther will share her playbook and trade secrets on preservation advocacy and working with elected officials.
+She’ll also share how she successfully created and executed an advocacy campaign for preservation with local and statewide elected officials.

 C2.
-RACIAL EQUITY WORKSHOP (continued): (Blockade Runner Resort Meeting Room)
+RACIAL EQUITY WORKSHOP: Continuation of the 2 hour Racial Equity Workshop, see description above.
+(Blockade Runner Resort Meeting Room)

 D2.
 OUR DIVERSE ARCHITECTURAL HISTORY: FIELD SESSION AT WRIGHTSVILLE BEACH MUSEUM.
 Travel just down the road to the Wrightsville Beach Museum to learn and see first hand the unique architectural history and artifacts of Wrightsville’s beach homes and buildings, plus view recently relocated and saved historic beach cottages.
 Hosted by Madeline Flager, Executive Director Wrightsville Beach Museum.
 (Wrightsville Beach Museum, 303 W Salisbury St, Wrightsville Beach, NC)